-Showing all posts tagged: David Fincher
+Showing all posts about David Fincher

 Were David Fincher and Aaron Sorkin right about Mark Zuckerberg in The Social Network?